Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Are there any restrictions?

 Pursuant to Section 13 of the Arbitration Act, arbitrators must be impartial and independent from the parties and qualified for the task.
 Before undertaking the assignment, each arbitrator must inform the parties of any circumstances which may question his or her impartiality or independence.
 Within these requirements, the parties are free to choose and nominate arbitrators.
-However, these restrictions are not mandatory and thus the parties are free to depart from these requirements in the arbitration agreement.
+However, the restrictions are not mandatory and can therefore be departed from in the arbitration agreement.

 What can be stipulated about the tribunal in the agreement?